Hermera/Forecast-elicitation-Mechanism/README.md

 Implement 4 papers:

-- Water from Two Rocks: Maximizing the Mutual Information (wftr)
+- Water from Two Rocks: Maximizing the Mutual Information (MCG)
-- Dominantly Truthful Multi-task Peer Prediction with a Constant Number of Tasks (dmi)
+- Dominantly Truthful Multi-task Peer Prediction with a Constant Number of Tasks (DMI)
 - A Bayesian truth serum for subjective data (BTS)
 - Informed Truthfulness in Multi-Task Peer Prediction (CA)